rodgiee/rodge-homelab/README.md

 <img src="2025homelab/rodge.jpg" alt="rodge.jpg" style="width:25%; height:auto">
-Hi, I am Rodge!
+Hi, I'm Rodge!

 Here I will document my journey in developing my very own Ubuntu servers!
 The purpose of this project is to develop hands-on experience with servers, Linux, networking, and relevant IT practices.

 ## To-Do 📝